tsuki-lang/tsuki/spec.md

   num + 2
 print(a)
 ```
-In cases where the compiler has trouble figuring out what the error result's type is supposed to be, the type can be provided explicitly by using a colon `:` after `try`.
+In cases where the compiler has trouble figuring out what the error result's type is supposed to be, the `try` can be assigned to a variable with an explicit type specified.
 ```
-val a = try: IoError!()
+val a: IoError!() = try
   _  # do stuff
 ```

+Note that `try` cannot be used as a statement.
+This has a few effects:
+- The result of `try` must be assigned to a variable, or otherwise treated as used (assigned to `_`, used as an argument, etc.)
+- The last statement in `try` must always be an expression.

 # Statements